mediaev/creativeportscatalogue/content/chapters/tool_2.md

 > “Everything was great.”

-> “I hope that next year it is possible to meet people in real life again,, it’s much more comfortable to network and get new contacts.”
+> “I hope that next year it is possible to meet people in real life again, it’s much more comfortable to network and get new contacts.”

-## Lessons Learnt
+## Lessonsllearnt on Adapting to a Digital Format

 Although the overall process of organising an international pitching event stays the same, some specific and significant aspects need to be considered when moving to an online platform.
 Firstly, organisers should think about the necessary technology, digital tools and platforms that they will use for the event and whether there are enough resources (competencies, equipment, etc.) to ensure the success of a virtual event.
 Secondly, organisers should think about how they can ensure engagement and effective interaction among participants, jury members and the wider audience.

 For digital events, it is important not to improvise technical factors on the day.
-The choice of moderator is even more important than for a physical event – and the job is even more challenging without a physical audience.
+The choice of moderator is, furthermore, even more important than for a physical event – and the job is even more challenging without a physical audience.

-Participants of Pitching at the physical event Better Baltic Sea 2019 gained a greater understanding of existing possibilities for transnational cooperation and financing, e.g. the Accelerace Acceleration Program, by meeting and visiting different CCI incubators and support organisations.
+Participants of Pitching at the physical event Better Baltic Sea in 2019 gained a greater understanding of existing possibilities for transnational cooperation and financing, e.g. the Accelerace Acceleration Program, by meeting and visiting different CCI incubators and support organisations.
 This, however, was very difficult to include to the same degree in the 2020 digital programme as physical visits to incubators and support organisations were not possible.
 The networking dimension of events like this is especially difficult to maintain in a digital environment.

 As a final note, it’s relevant to point out that it was a great achievement of the organisers to create events that played into all the defined goals for Creative Ports tools as well as working actively with a sustainability focus and the UN Sustainable Development Goals.

+[^1]: Business-to-business, a transaction or business conducted between one business and another, such as a wholesaler and retailer.